williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/implementing-authentication/client-creds.md

 ### 3. Using the Client Credentials Flow

 Your Client Application will need to have its client ID and secret stored in a secure manner.
+You can find the client ID and secret in your application's General tab.
 These are then passed via Basic Auth in the request to your Okta Authorization Server's `/token` endpoint:

 ```
 curl --request POST \